-E-working (also known as home working or remote working) is where you work from home for substantial periods on a full- or part-time basis.
+Working from home (also known as remote working or e-working) is where you work from home for substantial periods on a full-time or part-time basis.

 You may be able to claim tax relief on the additional costs of working from home, including electricity, heating and broadband.
 The cost of items you buy, such as office equipment, is not eligible for Remote Working Relief.

-- Have a formal agreement with your employer that you are required to work from home
+- Have an arrangement with your employer to work from home

-- Be required to perform essential duties of employment at home
+- Be required to perform substantive duties at home

 - Working for substantial periods at home